 Every gardener has at some point wanted to know how to get rid of aphids – the tiny pests that cluster on top of and destroy young shoots and flower buds.
-Roses are particularly prone to aphid infestations, but these insects can be found on other flowering plants, too.
+Succulents and roses are particularly prone to aphid infestations, but these insects can be found on other flowering plants indoor or outdoor, too.

-Find out how to kill these pests quickly and naturally, without the use of pesticides that can harm your plants, pollinators, and wildlife.
-Then, for more garden ideas, head to our dedicated page.
+Find out more about how to get rid of these pests quickly and naturally, without the use of pesticides that can harm your plants, pollinators, and wildlife.

 How to get rid of aphids